* Dollar slides versus peers on hawkish global central banks

 * Oil posts 7th session of gains on decline in U.S. crude supplies

-The dollar index fell 0.1 percent to 95.534, poised for a 1.8 percent slide this week, having fallen for all but one session.
+The dollar index fell 0.1 percent to 95.549, poised for a 1.8 percent slide this week, having fallen in all sessions but one.
 It is down 1.4 percent for the month, and 4.8 percent for the quarter.

-The dollar was slightly lower versus the yen at 111.90 yen, after losing 0.2 percent on Thursday.
-It was heading for a 1.3 percent gain for the month, but is down 4 percent this year.
+The dollar fell 0.25 percent to 111.95 yen, after losing 0.2 percent on Thursday.
+It was heading for a 1.2 percent gain for the month, but is down 4.2 percent this year.

 Bank of England Governor Mark Carney surprised many on Wednesday by conceding a rate hike was likely to be needed as the economy came closer to running at full capacity.